emiliano-gandini-outeda/beyond-fullstack-python/README.md

 ## 15) 💡 **Projects: practical QoL tools** 🚀

-No todo apps — these are hands-on, tiny tools that solve real small pain points for average programmers.
+No todo apps, these are hands-on, tiny tools that solve real small pain points for average programmers.
 Each idea includes scope, recommended stack, and links to libraries/docs so you can build them.

 ---

-### Project A — **🔄 Dependency Update Sandbox & Smoke-Tester** 🧪
+### Project A : **🔄 Dependency Update Sandbox & Smoke-Tester** 🧪

 **Problem it solves:** Updating dependencies may break your app.
 Manually testing each update is slow and risky.